BlueSCSI/BlueSCSI-v2/README.md

 Log files and error indications
 -------------------------------
 Log messages are stored in `azullog.txt`, which is cleared on every boot.
-Normally only basic initialization information is stored, but turning `DIPSW2` on will cause every SCSI command to be logged.
+Normally only basic initialization information is stored, but switching the `DBG` DIP switch on will cause every SCSI command to be logged, once the board is power cycled.

 The indicator LED will normally report disk access.
 It also reports following status conditions: